JoonaV556/CV/README.md

 Jan 2024 - now
 Helsinki, Finland

-I work in a small team of developoers, building VR/AR applications and prototypes for customers in the public / private sector using Unity, C#, various SDKs and relevant technologies.
+I work in a small team of developers, building VR/AR applications and prototypes for customers in the public / private sector using Unity, C#, various SDKs and relevant technologies.
 Our target devices include standalone XR-headsets such as Meta Quest 2 and Meta Quest 3, which requires us to focus on performance and optimization.

 ### Student Assistant
 Metropolia UAS